HumanSignal/label-studio/docs/source/guide/setup.md

 ---
-title: Set up your labeling interface
+title: Labeling configuration
 type: guide
 tier: all
-order: 401
+order: 119
-meta_title: Set up labeling config interface
+meta_title: Set up labeling configuration interface
 meta_description: Customize your data labeling and annotation interface with templates or custom tag combinations for your machine learning and data science projects.
+section: "Configuration"

 ---

 All labeling activities in Label Studio occur in the context of a project.
 After you [create a project](setup_project.html#Create-a-project) and [import data](tasks.html), set up the labeling interface and labeling configuration for your project.
 This setup process is essential to your labeling project.